hu-mre/mhd-simulation/README.md

 We developed the Fortran code to simulate a multiple harmonic detection (MHD) receiver system used for continuous-wave (CW) electron paramagnetic resonance (EPR) spectroscopy.

-This code was used for the article published in Journal of ....
+This code was used for the article published in the Journal of X (to be announced).
 DOI: to be announced.

-We developed and tested our codes on the following environment:
+We developed and tested our codes in the following environment:

 Apple Mac mini (Intel Core i5, 3GHz, memory 8 GB) Fortran 95 Compiler: Absoft Pro Fortran 2020